-Today's operators, broadcasters, and content providers face a number of daunting challenges as they future-proof their operations.
-The ability to handle a large variety of video formats, create digital contribution links, migrate smoothly from MPEG-2 to HD H.264, and establish mass delivery of HD services are all key success factors.
+Operators, broadcasters, and content providers face numerous challenges in today's market that include making the transition to digital video broadcasting, handling a large variety of video formats, creating digital contribution links, migrating smoothly from MPEG-2 to HD H.264, and establishing mass delivery of HD services.

-Throughout Inter BEE 2008, Scopus will highlight products and platforms designed to address these challenges head-on.
-Scopus solutions include industry-leading low-latency HD H.264 encoding for contribution and distribution, comprehensive IP- and ASI-based headend and video delivery systems, high-quality bandwidth-optimization solutions, and multiformat video encoding platforms for hybrid transmission and diverse HD/SD services.
+Throughout HD World 2008, Scopus will highlight products and platforms including industry leading low-latency HD H.264 encoding, for contribution and distribution; comprehensive IP- and ASI-based headend solutions and video delivery systems; high-quality bandwidth-optimization solutions; and multiformat video encoding platforms for hybrid transmission and diverse HD/SD services.

-A special feature at this year's show is Eldorado NMS, a new video network management system that significantly enhances the comprehensive capabilities of Scopus' direct-to-home and content distribution solutions.
-Eldorado NMS allows users to keep pace with rapidly developing digital video technologies as their service offerings and customer base grow.
+Scopus also will feature the Eldorado NMS, a new video network management system that significantly enhances the comprehensive capabilities of Scopus' direct-to-home and content distribution solutions, allowing users to keep pace with rapidly developing digital video technologies as their service offerings and customer base grow.

-Also on display at Inter BEE 2008 will be Scopus' new integrated receiver processor (IRP), a next-generation receiving/processing platform for multiformat dense decoding and processing.
+The new integrated receiver processor (IRP), the next generation in Scopus' flagship receiving/processing platform for multi-format dense decoding and processing, also will be on display at HD World 2008.
 The IRP is based on the technology underpinning Scopus' world class integrated receiver decoder (IRD) products.